-When any person owns or keeps a vicious or dangerous animal of any kind and, as a result of his careless management of the animal or his allowing the animal to go at liberty, another person, without fault on his part, is injured, the owner or keeper of the dog shall be liable for such injury (Ala.
-Code §3-1-3).
-In addition, if any dog, without provocation, bites or injures any person who is at a place where he has the legal right to be, the owner or keeper of the dog shall be liable to the person who was bitten or injured (Ala.
-Code §3-6-1).
+When any person owns or keeps a vicious or dangerous animal of any kind and, as a result of his careless management of the animal or his allowing the animal to go at liberty, another person, without fault on his part, is injured, the owner or keeper of the dog shall be liable for such injury.
+Ala.
+Code § 3-1-3.
+In addition, if any dog, without provocation, bites or injures any person who is at a place where he has the legal right to be, the owner or keeper of the dog shall be liable to the person who was bitten or injured, but such liability shall arise only when the person so bitten or injured is upon property owned or controlled by the owner of such dog at the time such bite or injury occurs or when such person has been immediately prior to such time on such property and has been pursued therefrom by such dog.
+Ala.
+Code § 3-6-1.
 The owner or keeper of the dog shall be entitled to plead and prove in mitigation of damages that he had no knowledge of any circumstances indicating that the dog was vicious, dangerous, or mischievous.
-If he does so, his liability will be only to the extent of the actual expenses incurred by the person who was bitten or injured (Ala.
-Code §3-6-3).
+If he does so, his liability will be only to the extent of the actual expenses incurred by the person who was bitten or injured.
+Ala.
+Code § 3-6-3.